Feel free to download this free budget printable for yourself, and share it with others too.

 It has budget categories for housing, transportation, utilities, food, debt (although hopefully someday that will be ZERO for you!), entertainment, pets, health & appearance, outside help (around the house), and miscellaneous.
 Finally, savings and income are included too since it’s a zero-based budget.

-I tried to list a huge variety of items in this budgeting template so that fewer things will slip through the cracks, so don’t feel like you have to use them all!
+I tried to list a huge variety of items in this zero based budgeting template so that fewer things will slip through the cracks, but don’t feel like you have to use them all!
 Skip all of the ones that don’t apply to you.

 What is a zero-based budget, anyway?